victorlcastro-dsa/centralized-sheet-query/README.md

 # TODO: Implement a strategy to process different file types
 # TODO: Implement a strategy to process different file formats
 # TODO: Create an executable script to run the application
+# TODO: Implement automated tests for the application
+# TODO: Implement a strategy to handle errors and exceptions
 ```

 ## Overview